Davide Zappacosta

-Davide Zappacosta (born 11 June 1992) is an Italian professional footballer who plays as a full-back for club Atalanta and the Italy national team.
+Davide Zappacosta (born 11 June 1992) is an Italian professional footballer who plays as a wing-back for club Atalanta and the Italy national team.

 Club career

 Early career

-Born in Sora, Lazio, Zappacosta joined hometown's Sora's youth setup in 1998, aged six, as a forward.
-In 2006–07 season, he was a player of Sora's under-15 team in Lazio Region Giovanissimi League.
-In 2008, he moved to neighbouring Isola Liri, appearing in Campionato Nazionale Dante Berretti under-20's, and made his senior debut for the side in the 2009–10 campaign; obtaining a total of 14 caps and a goal in the league.
+Born in Sora, Lazio, Zappacosta joined his hometown Sora's youth setup in 1998 aged six, as a forward.
+In the 2006–07 season, he played in Sora's under-15 team in the Lazio Region Giovanissimi League.
+In 2008, he moved to neighbouring Isola Liri, appearing in the Campionato Nazionale Dante Berretti under-20's, and made his senior debut for the side in the 2009–10 campaign, obtaining a total of 14 caps and a goal in the league.

 Atalanta

-In January 2011 Zappacosta joined Atalanta in a co-ownership deal for €60,000 transfer fee.
+In January 2011 Zappacosta joined Atalanta in a co-ownership deal for a €60,000 transfer fee.
 He played for the Primavera for six months.
 He appeared during the pre-season with the main squad.

 Avellino

-On 31 August 2011, at age 19, he was signed by Avellino initially in temporary deal.
-The loan was turned into a co-ownership deal for €40,000 fee in 2012, after Atalanta bought him outright from Isola Liri for an undisclosed fee.
+On 31 August 2011, at age 19, he was signed by Avellino initially in a temporary deal.
+The loan was turned into a co-ownership deal for a €40,000 fee in 2012, after Atalanta bought him outright from Isola Liri for an undisclosed amount.

-He played 3 seasons for Avellino, which the first two seasons in Lega Pro Prima Divisione, winning the championship of the Group B of the third-tier in the 2012–13 season as well as crowded as the grand champions after winning Trapani of the Group A. After promotion to Serie B he decided to tattoo the date "05.05.2013".
-The following year he scored a debut goal in Serie B in the match won 2–1 against Novara, standing out as one of the best full backs in the league.
+He played 3 seasons for Avellino, the first two in Lega Pro Prima Divisione, winning the championship of Group B of the third tier in the 2012–13 season as well as being crowned the grand champions after beating Trapani in Group A. After promotion to Serie B he decided to get a tattoo of the date "05.05.2013".
+The following year he scored a debut goal in Serie B in the 2–1 win against Novara, standing out as one of the best full backs in the league.